ttotokpl/NostraAI/README.md

 *** **See [how to use](#how-to-use) below before building the Docker containers** ***

 1) Download/clone stocksight repo with git.
-2) Set up pinai, elasticsearch and kibana containers using Docker compose
+2) Set up nostraai, elasticsearch and kibana containers using Docker compose
 ```
 cd pinai
 cp config.py.sample config.py